cesarvr/blog/content/post/prometheus.md

   - https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
 ---

-Let say we have a micro-service exposing some business API and we would like to get gather some data about usage pattern, like how many time the endpoints are being called.
+Let say we have a micro-service exposing some business API and we would like to get gather some data about its usage pattern, like how many time the endpoints are being called.

 <!--more-->

-One way to solve this is by defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.
-After successfully deploying this solution the question now is, how we can reuse this functionality across micro-services ?.
+One way to solve this require modifying the existing code base and then defining the wanted behaviour in the form of a class or a set of functions (if functional is your thing) and re-deploying our changes.
+After successfully deploying this solution the question now is, how we can reuse this functionality across all your micro-services ?
+Even when all the services are written in the same language this can a challenging task.

 # Separating Of Concerns